aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 1.23.0 ####
+- New features
+	- First implementation of a complete redesign of Synchronization Profiles GUI using WPF framework.
+	- General option to switch between modern WPF and standard WinForms GUI.
+	- Improve update handling and download README after installing new version.
+- Bug fixes
+	- Ignore invalid BYMONTHDAY values in recurrence rules, catch COMException and log it as warning.
+	- Set HasTime for completed of vtodo to avoid VALUE=DATE for GMT timezone to be RFC compliant, ticket #247.
+	- Improve exception Handling.
+	- Ensure SynchronizationContext BEFORE invoking async methods, wrap all invocations of async methods with a try-catch, ticket #248.
+	- Try to reconstruct master event and properly sync exceptions to Outlook, if server resource consists of recurrence exceptions only.
 #### 1.22.0 ####
 - New features
 	- Add option to enable/disable mapping of recurring tasks in TaskMappingConfiguration to avoid problems with servers that don't support recurring tasks.